 My first project for the display was to sew a set of classic cuffed stockings in a variety of modern prints from Premier Fabrics.
 (I also used their fabric for my son’s nursery, which I shared about at the beginning of this year.)
 Although I loved the whimsical stockings I sewed for last year’s mantel display, I wanted something a bit more traditional this time around, so I set to work designing stockings with a more classic silhouette.

 Because each of these stockings comes together in well under a half hour from start to finish, I was able to whip up a stocking for each member of our family (including our beloved beagle, Maggie) in no time at all.
-I’ll be sharing the full tutorial and pattern for these later this week.
+Click here for the tutorial and free PDF pattern for these stockings.

 For months now, I have found myself coveting the gorgeous sunburst mirrors I’ve noticed gracing the pages of my favorite shelter magazines and catalogs, but with Christmas shopping in full swing, I knew that spending $200 or more on a mirror to hang above the mantel was completely out of the question.
 Instead of shelling out a hefty sum for a ready-made mirror, I opted to create my own with an ornate ceiling pendant and (no kidding!) some foam core board for the sunburst “rays.”

-The full how-to for this sunburst mirror is coming up later this week, so stay tuned.
-You’ll never believe how easily this comes together.
+Click here for the how-to for this sunburst mirror.
+You’ll never believe how easily this comes together!

 A pair of perky poinsettias flanks the mirror and adds a pop of seasonal red color.
 To add a decorative touch to the metallic wrappers the plants came in, I tied a velvet ribbon around the base of each.